Paul Christophe

 Paul Christophe (born 10 February 1971) is a French politician who has represented Nord's 14th constituency in the National Assembly since 2017.
+From September to December 2024, he briefly served as Minister of Solidarity, Autonomy, and Gender Equality in the government of Prime Minister Michel Barnier.

 Early life

 Christophe was born in Les Sables-d'Olonne in the department of Vendée.

 Career

 In 2015, Christophe was appointed to the local information commission of the Gravelines Nuclear Power Station.

 Christophe was elected in the 2017 French parliamentary election as a Republican in Nord's 14th constituency.
 In parliament, he has since been serving on the Committee on Social Affairs.

 In November 2017, Christophe joined the new Agir party.